greenelab/deep-review/all-sections.md

 is bright.
 Many hypotheses can now be interrogated because of increasing amounts of data and new developing technologies.
-For example, there is a growing appreciation for the large impact of disease heterogeneity on research and treatment strategies for disease.
+For example, there is a growing appreciation for the large impact of disease heterogeneity on research and treatment strategies for diseases.
 New technologies are being developed, such as single cell RNA-seq and high throughput fluorescence based imaging that are good matches for deep learning.
 Concurrently, deep learning methods are being developed to address novel problems such as adjusting for batch effects in